Natsuko Kuwatani

-Natsuko Kuwatani (桑谷 夏子, Kuwatani Natsuko) is a Japanese voice actress who works for I'm Enterprise as of March 1, 2008.
+Natsuko Kuwatani (桑谷 夏子, Kuwatani Natsuko) is a Japanese voice actress.
 Her major roles are in anime shows and they include Yue Ayase in Negima, Fiore in Chrono Crusade, Alph in Nanoha, Michiru in Magikano, Suiseiseki in Rozen Maiden, Yae Shinatsuhiko in Yozakura Quartet and Sae Kawano in Yurumates.
 In video games she voices Kasuga in Sengoku Basara.

-On September 30, 2023, Kuwatani left I'm Enterprise after fifteen-year belongings and started her freelance career.
+On September 30, 2023, Kuwatani left I'm Enterprise after 15 years.